hsdp/api-gateway-demo/README.md

 ## Overview

-This repo demonstrates how its possible to implement a application on HSDP using an API gateway.
+This repo demonstrates how its possible to implement an application on HSDP using an API gateway.
 Several new features of HSDP are used to make this a fully functional demo.
 The most important new feature is container to container networking with internal DNS for service discovery.
 This allows